-Basis of Presentation: The financial statements of the Transportation Development Act Fund (the Fund) of the City have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
+Basis of Presentation: The financial statements of the Transportation Development Act Funds (the Funds) of the City have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-Reporting Entity: The financial statements are intended to present the financial position and results of operations of only those transactions recorded in the Fund.
-The Fund is included in the financial statements of the City.
+Reporting Entity: The financial statements are intended to present the financial position and results of operations of only those transactions recorded in the Funds.
+The Funds are included in the financial statements of the City.